saikumar7893/FlightBooking_MiniProject/README.md

 The framework follows the Page Object Model (POM) design pattern and includes:

+MiniProject/Screenshots:Captures the screenshots here.

 src/main/java/BaseTest: BaseTest contains the BaseClass in which all the page objects are inheriting the common basic features from it.

 src/main/java/PageObjects: It contains all the page clases representing the different Pages of an application.

                          /HomePage: Initial Page of the Flight Booking Application

+                         /HomePageLocationTest: Initial Page for the Second TestCase

                          /FlightSelect: page where we are going to select the customized Flight.